DogepartyXDP/Documentation/Developers/dogeblock_API.md

 **wallet IDs**

-An individual Counterwallet user needs a way to identify themselves to ``counterblock`` for things like storing and retrieving their wallet preferences data, and more.
+An individual Dogewallet user needs a way to identify themselves to ``dogeblock`` for things like storing and retrieving their wallet preferences data, and more.

-For this purpose, we define the concept of a wallet ID, which is simply the user's Counterwallet 12-word password, double-hashed with SHA256 and converted to base 64.
+For this purpose, we define the concept of a wallet ID, which is simply the user's Dogewallet 12-word password, double-hashed with SHA256 and converted to base 64.

 ###core API

-These API methods are part of the core `counterblock` code, and not part of a plugin module.
+These API methods are part of the core `dogeblock` code, and not part of a plugin module.

 ####get_messagefeed_messages_by_index

 **get_messagefeed_messages_by_index(message_indexes)**

-Alias for counterpartyd get_messages_by_index
+Alias for dogeparty get_messages_by_index

 - **param list message_indexs:** Message IDs to fetch
 - **return:** A list of messages